Curriculum Notes Year 7

 • Pen control

-• Observational drawing and critical studies
+• Continuous line drawing/Observational drawing and critical studies

 Sport & Physical Education